Decatur-Robotics/unified-api/README.md

-# Easy API
+# Unified API

-Easy API lets you create APIs quickly and easily.
+Unified API lets you create APIs quickly and easily.
+No more creating two methods for one API route, no more writing the same boilerplate code over and over again.
+Just write one handler method and use that same method to both call and respond to that API route.

 ## Usage